hackclub/hackclub/workshops/atari_breakout/README.md

 ### Prerequisites

 You should have a basic understanding of JavaScript to understand this workshop, but it shouldn't be too hard to follow along if you're coming from another programming language.
-We'll also be using the p5.js library but don't worry if you've never used it before-- p5 is super intuitive and we'll be learning its features as we go.
+We'll also be using the p5.js library but don't worry if you've never used it before-- p5.js is super intuitive to use and we'll be learning its features as we go.

 Let's begin!